spizzkid/cplusplusPractice/cs 132/problems/note.md

 ## This folder cotains practice problems.
-- If the titile of a file is do not cotain "assignment", its a support file for certain assigment.
+- If the titile of a file do not cotains "assignment", its a support file for certain assigment.